-You can add utm_content only in the deeplink URL in case your in-app message has two differents button.
+You can add utm_content only in the deeplink URL in case your in-app message has two different buttons.

 3. Testing your campaign tracking

-The Live View section of Mixpanel dashboard allows you to see all events tracked.
+The Live View section of the Mixpanel dashboard allows you to see all events tracked.

-Message showed : Triggered when an in-app or landing message appear on the screen.
+Message showed: Triggered when an in-app or landing message appears on the screen.